Congenital Scoliosis

 • Ribs sticking out more on one side

-• In rare cases, weakness or numbness in the limbs due to pressure on the spinal cord
+• Rarely, weakness or numbness in the limbs

 Congenital Scoliosis Doctors and Providers